USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 To allow for chemistry-friendly notation, identifiers are relaxed compared to other languages.
 In particular, ``.``, ``[``, ``]``, ``+``, and ``-`` are allowed.
 Thus, ``Ar[18+]`` and ``O2[+].H2O`` are valid little language identifiers.

+There is a ``Tree-Sitter`` parser available for turboWAVE input files.
+For details see the `tree-sitter-turbowave <https://www.npmjs.com/package/tree-sitter-turbowave>`_ Node.js package.

 .. _preprocessor:

 Input Preprocessor